jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Known Issues

+If the extension is triggered, and without releasing the Command key, Command+A or Command+Z is pressed, these commands act on the editor.

 Terms containing characters other than [a-zA-Z] must be wrapped in quotes.

 Cannot undo changes to text in the panel.